yuri-tnk/TNKernel_v3/README.md

 # TNKernel_v3

-  TNKernel v3 is a small high performance RTOS with ports for the Cortex - M0/3/4/7 and MSP430X MPUs.
+  TNKernel v3 is a small high performance RTOS with ports for the ARM, Cortex-M0/3/4/7 and MSP430X MPUs.

   TNKernel v3 supports: